The Haunted Hathaways

-The Haunted Hathaways is an American television supernatural sitcom that aired on Nickelodeon from July 13, 2013 to March 5, 2015.
+The Haunted Hathaways is an American television supernatural sitcom created by Robert Peacock that aired on Nickelodeon from July 13, 2013 to March 5, 2015.
 It tells the story of a single mother and her two daughters who move into a home occupied by three ghosts, a single father and his two sons.
 The two families solve their problems using the ghost powers and normal human methods.

 Premise

 The series tells the story of a mother named Michelle Hathaway moving her two daughters, Taylor and Frankie, to New Orleans where they open a bakery.
 They come to find out that the house is haunted by Ray Preston and his two sons, Miles and Louie, as they are actually ghosts.
 The families learn how to live with each other and tackle everyday problems together.